LandRegistry/bg-dev-pack-redesign/app/apis/attach-a-document/1.0/index.md

 ## Overview {.govuk-heading-m}

-The Attach a Document API allows users to attach additional documents to an existing application.
+The Attach a document API allows users to attach additional documents to an existing application.
 The [Notifications API](/apis/notifications) can then be used to understand if the document has been successfully attached to the application.

-If users want to attach a message to an application, they will need to use the Attach a message API.
+If users want to attach a message to an application, they will need to use the [Attach a message API](apis/attach-a-message).

 </section>